-Many times, I’ve set in my office across from the look of hope and fear.
-As a counselor, I love pre-marital counseling.
+Many times, I’ve sat in my office across from the look of hope and fear.
+As a counselor, I love meeting with engaged couples.
 There’s something about new love, hope for the future, and that almost school-age giddiness.
-It’s the new beginning to their new life!
+It’s the beginning of their new life!

-We sit and talk about how becoming better communicators will help the relationship, how financial responsibilities will be handled, and how their marriage can be successful.
+We talk about how becoming better communicators will help the relationship, how financial responsibilities will be handled, and how their marriage can be successful.
 However, in many cases, I see fear and anxiety overtaking our sessions.
-Unlike the dreams of most youngsters, many of these pre-marital sessions are their 2nd or maybe 3rd time around the block.
-They may have married too young the first time, they just weren’t compatible with their spouse, or maybe they escaped an abusive spouse.
-Either way, they are doing something they hoped would only happen once.
+Unlike most youngsters, many of these couples are their second or maybe third time around the block.
+They may have married too young the first time, they just weren’t compatible with their spouse, or maybe they escaped an abusive partner.
+Either way, they are starting over with something they hoped would only happen once.

-Now, in the midst of their happiness, they are left with a society view of their perfect marriage as imperfect, or a do-over.
+Now, in the midst of their happiness, they are left with society’s view of their perfect marriage as imperfect or a do-over.
 You know what I mean, right?
-It’s that inner feeling you get when someone tells you it’s their 2nd marriage.
-That "oh gosh, something really bad must have happened."
+It’s that inner feeling you get when someone tells you it’s their second marriage.
+That “oh gosh, something really bad must have happened.”
 That reflection, in itself, can be challenging for any couple, but for those with children from a previous marriage or relationship, the struggles may be just starting.
-It may be hard to fathom, but is the perfect remarriage impossible?
-Will I ever see my new marriage in the same way when I first walked down the aisle?
-Will or could your children recognize their perfect childhood?
+Is the perfect remarriage impossible?
+Will I ever see my new marriage in the same way I did when I first walked down the aisle?
+Will or could my children recognize their perfect childhood?
 Can I correct the mistakes?
-Will I have my happier ever after and defy the stats?
+Will I have my happily ever after and defy the stats?

 If your answers are: Well maybe.
 Couldn’t hurt to try.
-Possible, but not likely, or maybe, but it better not show signs of my previous relationship, then let’s take a peek at the gospel and what God says is possible.
+Possible, but not likely, or as long as it doesn’t look anything like my previous relationship, then let’s take a peek at the gospel and what God says is possible.

 Luke 1:37 says, “For nothing will be impossible with God.”

-Whoa, wait a second God.
+Whoa, wait a second, God.
 But you don’t know my story or how I’ve messed up.
-Have you had a chance to review the recent statistical studies on success of remarriage?
-If you had Mr. Luke, you might have a different answer.
-It’s almost, but basically impossible to see my marriage, my family, my future as perfect.
-At best, it’s going to be pretty good and I’m good with that.
+Have you had a chance to review the recent statistical studies on the success of remarriage?
+If you had, Dr. Luke, you might have a different answer.
+It’s almost pretty much impossible to see my marriage, my family, and my future as perfect.
+At best, it’s going to be pretty good, and I’m okay with that.

-Should we be satisfied with “pretty good” or “good enough”?
-What if we are surrendering what God meant to be perfect to please our inner fears of failure?
-God may hate divorce, but he loves divorced people.
-It doesn’t matter if this is your first, second, or eighth marriage, if you do it God’s way, it’s perfect.
+Should we be satisfied with “pretty good” or “good enough?”
+What if we are surrendering to God our inner fears of failure?
+God may hate divorce, but He loves divorced people.
+It doesn’t matter if this is your first, second, or eighth marriage, if you do it God’s way, it can be perfect.

-So, what is God’s way?
-I’ve been asked this multiple times in marriage counseling.
-The question seems to come with the desire for an exact list.
-Item 1, Item 2 and so on.
+But then, what is God’s way?
+I’ve been asked this multiple times in marriage counseling, and the question seems to come with the desire for an exact list.
 So, let’s lay out a few best practices.

-Make a commitment in your marriage to join a great church and pray that he will surround you guys with amazing role models and Christian examples.
+- Make a commitment in your marriage to join a great church and pray that He will surround you both with amazing role models and Christian examples.

-Pray together, often.
-There is nothing more intimate and personal then praying together.
+- Pray together, often.
+There is nothing more intimate and personal than praying together.

-Surround yourself with other Godly couples who are for your marriage, for your spouse and for your own personal growth with the Lord.
+- Surround yourself with godly couples who encourage your marriage, your spouse, and your own personal growth with the Lord.

-Don’t get discouraged with arguments occur.
-In marriage, your going to fight, but learn to fight the correct way.
+- Don’t get discouraged when arguments occur.
+In marriage, you are going to fight, but learn to fight the correct way.
 Never go to bed angry.

 God is for your marriage.
 He gifted the two of you together, perfectly.
-He wants your children to have a perfect example of love and commitment.
-Remember, God is the designer of marriage and he wants you to prosper.
+He wants your children to have a great example of love and commitment.
+Remember, God is the designer of marriage, and He wants you to prosper.

-“For I know the plans I have for you, “declares the Lord, “plans to prosper you and not to harm you, plans to give you hope and a future” (Jeremiah 29:11)
+- “For I know the plans I have for you, declares the Lord, plans for welfare[a] and not for evil, to give you a future and a hope” (Jeremiah 29:11).

 Jesus has another plan, a better plan.
-But you have to do the work too.
-That love you feel for your spouse is very real and good.
+But you have to do the work, too.
+The love you feel for your spouse is very real and good.
 You have the ability to have a perfect marriage if you desire to do it God’s way.
 I really think you are worth the effort!